Easy As Cookies

 Notes

 While you can fill this cake with a different kind of filling, I prefer the simplicity of lightly sweetened whipped cream.
+To accommodate a dairy allergy, see the Dairy-Free section of the blog post.

 Gluten-free chocolate cake adapted slightly from the Yule Log recipe at Christina's Cucina.